ajaytingare/ANN-and-CNN-on-Hand-written-digit-recognition/README.md

 # ANN-and-CNN-on-Hand-written-digit-recognition
 This repository, titled "ANN and CNN on Hand-written Digit Recognition," showcases a comparative analysis of Artificial Neural Networks (ANN) and Convolutional Neural Networks (CNN) on the MNIST dataset.
 It explores how each model performs in recognizing hand-written digits, with a focus on accuracy, model architecture, and processing efficiency.

-  P r o j e c t   S t r u c t u r e:
+  Project Structure:

 ANN-and-CNN-on-Handwritten-Digit-Recognition.ipynb: The main Jupyter Notebook that contains the implementation and comparison of the ANN and CNN models on the MNIST dataset.
 README.md: This file provides an overview of the project, instructions for usage, and details about the models and dataset.

-Dataset
+  Dataset:

 The MNIST dataset is a widely used dataset in the field of machine learning and computer vision.
 It contains 60,000 training images and 10,000 test images of handwritten digits.
 Each image is grayscale and has a resolution of 28x28 pixels.

-  M o d e l s   I m p l e m e n t e d:
+  Models Implemented:

-1. Artificial Neural Network (ANN)
+  1. Artificial Neural Network (ANN):

 A basic neural network with fully connected layers.
 Input layer: 784 neurons (28x28 pixels).